 The Cost of the School Day project provides a range of resources for schools and local authorities who are trying to remove or reduce financial barriers to education.
-Our resources have been developed with a focus on England or Scotland to fit the needs of each nation's schools and curriculum, but most of them can easily be adapted for other areas.
+Some of our resources have been developed with a focus on England or Scotland to fit the needs of each nation's schools and curriculum, but most of them can easily be adapted for other areas.

 On this page, you'll find:

 - The Cost of the School Day toolkit (our most popular resource for schools)

 - Talking about Costs and Money at School: animation and resource for schools

 - Awareness raising slides

 - Turning the Page on Poverty toolkit (our most popular resource for schools)